jhonatasrm/Fast-YouTube-Load/README.md

 ## How Contribute
 Have a suggestion, doubt or encountered an error?
 Please open a new [issue](https://github.com/jhonatasrm/Fast-YouTube-Load/issues)

-Contributions are welcome, feel free to submit a pull :)
+Contributions are welcome, feel free to submit a PR! :)

 ## Learn More
 To learn more about webextensions development, see this [Mozilla developer Network documentation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions)